Athletes and domestic violence in the United States: NCAA

 A sensitive topic for many athletes is the apparent rise in violence against women among male athletes.
 Most men would be quick to say that they respect women and certainly don’t intend women harm.
 Here are some statistics from the National Coalition Against Violent Athletes on its website at ncava.org: A three-year study showed that while male student-athletes make up 3% of the population on college campuses, they account for 20% of sexual assaults and 35% of domestic assaults on college campuses.
 Athletes commit one in three college sexual assaults.
 The general population has a conviction rate of 80% for sexual assaults, while the rate for athletes is only 38%.
 These statistics were gathered from 107 cases of sexual assault reported at 30 Division I schools between 1991 and 1993.
 Critics of this study say the sample size was relatively small and was not controlled for the use of alcohol, the use of tobacco, and the man’s attitude toward women.
 Those three factors are the main predictors of a male’s inclination toward gender violence.
 More recent studies have corroborated the study by Crosset and colleagues, and one researcher concluded that “a disproportionate number of campus gang rapes involve fraternities or athlete groups.”

 Due to the rising accounts of sexual assault on college campuses, the “It’s On Us” campaign was launched in 2014 by President Barack Obama.
 The campaigns goal is to raise awareness of sexual assault by inspiring people to realize that it is everyone’s responsibility to do something, no matter how big or small.
-Over 200 universities have partnered with the “It’s On Us” campaign along with sports organizations such as the N.C.A.A.
-According to an article from the New York Times "The Big East Conference, which like the N.C.A.A. was a charter partner of It's on Us, had its lawyers brief the presidents of its 10 universities on developments in law and policy over the summer.
+Over 200 universities have partnered with the “It’s On Us” campaign along with sports organizations such as the NCAA.
+According to an article from the New York Times "The Big East Conference, which like the NCAA was a charter partner of It's on Us, had its lawyers brief the presidents of its 10 universities on developments in law and policy over the summer.
 At several universities, athletes produced public service announcements; DePaul enlisted the Chicago Police Department's Sexual Assault Task Force for athlete training, according to the conference."